MrYsLab/python_banyan/docs/example9.md

 ## The MultiEchoServer

-The Server is derived from BanyanBaseMulti.
+The server is derived from BanyanBaseMulti.
-Lets begin by examining its associated *routing specification file*.
+Let us begin by examining its associated *routing specification file*.

 ## Routing Specification File